Automatic DJ Transitions with Differentiable Audio Effects and Generative Adversarial Networks: Introduction

 \paul{Moreover, instead of using arbitrary deep learning layers to build the generator, based on \emph{differentiable digital signal processing} (DDSP) \cite{ddsp_synthesizer} we propose a novel and light-weight differentiable EQ and fader layers as the core of our generator.
 This provides a strong inductive bias as the job of the generator now boils down to determining the parameters of the EQ and fader to be applied respectively to the paired tracks.
 While DDSP-like components has been applied to audio synthesis \cite{ddsp_synthesizer,ddsp_singing}, audio effect modeling \cite{ddsp_iir,ddsp_blackbox,ddsp_distortion}, and automatic mixing \cite{ddsp_mixing}, they have not been used for transition generation, to our best knowledge.} We refer to our model as DJtransGAN.

 \paul{ For model training, we develop a data generation pipeline to prepare input paired tracks from the MTG-Jamendo dataset \cite{mtg_jamendo}, and collect real-world mixes from \emph{livetracklist} \cite{livetracklist}.
-We report a subject evaluation of DJtransGAN by comparing it with baseline methods.
-Examples of the generated mixes can be found online at \url{https://paulyuchen.com/djtransgan-icassp2022/}. }
+Examples of the generated mixes and source code can be found at \url{https://paulyuchen.com/djtransgan-icassp2022/}.}